amiralimaroufi/CPPiler/README.md

 ## Overview

-CPPiler is a simple compiler project written in C++ that demonstrates basic compiler construction techniques.
+CPPiler is a simple compiler project written in Python that demonstrates basic compiler construction techniques.
 This project is designed to help developers understand the fundamental concepts of **lexical analysis**, **parsing**, and **code generation**.
 The compiler currently supports a subset of the C++ language and can be extended to include more features.

 ---